SteelCompendium/data-md-dse/Bestiary/Goblin Monarch.md

   distance: Reach 1
   target: One ally
   trigger: A creature targets the monarch with an attack.
+  effects:
+  - name: Effect
     effect: 'The ally becomes the target of the triggering attack instead. '
 - name: What Are You Waiting For?
   type: Villain Action
   cost: 1 VP